OrinariLabs/Orinari_App/docs/user-guide/using-chat.md

 The AI will:

-1. Show "NEPHARA is thinking..."
+1. Show "ORINARI is thinking..."
 2. Begin streaming the response
 3. Display formatted, detailed answer
 4. Complete in 5-20 seconds